naninovel/docs/docs/en/api/index.md

 ; When using double quotes inside text expression value, escape them.
 @set remark="Shouting \"Stop the car!\" was a mistake."

-; Use global variable ('g_' prefix) to persist the value across sessions.
+; Use a meta variable to persist the value across the game sessions.
-; The variable will remain true even when the game is restarted.
+; The variable will keep its value even when the game is restarted.
-@set g_Ending001Reached=true
+@set completeRouteX, completeRouteY to:false meta!
+... ; somewhere later in the script, when 'RouteX' is completed
+@set completeRouteX=true ; this will stay 'true' even on new game

-; Increment the global variable only once, even when re-played.
+; Increment the meta variable only once, even when re-played.
+@set metaCounter=0 meta!
+...
-@set g_GlobalCounter++ if:!hasPlayed()
+@set metaCounter++ if:!hasPlayed()

-; Declare and assign the variable only in case it's not already assigned.
-@set g_CompletedRouteX?=false
 ```

 ## sfx